ryisenberg/protocols/git-github.md

 # Forking and contributing to a lab Git repo on GitHub: `mjmlab/protocols` as an example

 This is a bit meta: a protocol to demonstrate how to contribute to the protocols.
-It also serves as a model for working with other lab repositories (repos).
+It also serves as a model for working with other lab repositories.

-## What is a repo?
+## What is a repository/repo?

 A repository (repo) in a directory or folder in which `git` is tracking changes.
 It is an effective method for version control and to collaborate on code and documents.